Would you like to live in a 3D printed house? Here are the 35 greatest 3D printed houses and structures in the world right now.

 A 3D printed pavilion inspired by nature is a first in Europe, showcasing the future of sustainable architecture with additive construction.

 Forget chunks of ugly 3D printed concrete.
-“Fossilized” uses a new method for printing concrete that yields unbelievable results.
+“Fossilized” by Amalgamma uses a new method for printing concrete that yields unbelievable results.